-- Your resume
+Your resume

+>

-Yes, you can, but as a general rule, it is better to have letters written by professors rather than GSIs.
-The reason for the "more senior, the better" stance is that by virtue of experience the older person may be in a better position to evaluate the student and to compare the applicant to current and previous classes of students.
+> Yes, you can, but as a general rule, it is better to have letters written by professors rather than GSIs.
+Professors might be in a better position to evaluate the student and to compare the applicant to current and previous classes of students.
 GSIs often write fine letters and frequently write parts or all of letters which professors sign or co-sign.
 Having a GSI's letter co-signed by a professor adds to its strength, especially if the professor can add useful comments.

+>

-It is better to have a strong letter from a GSI than a letter from a professor that says little or nothing.
-But, the temptation to feel that since it often is easier to get to know a GSI than a professor, so it is perfectly acceptable to settle for GSI letters should be resisted.
-Some law schools specifically state that they will only accept letters from professors, not lecturers or graduate students.
+> It is better to have a strong letter from a GSI than a letter from a professor that says little or nothing.
+But, the temptation to feel that since it often is easier to get to know a GSI than a professor, so it is perfectly acceptable to have letters written by a GSI.
+Keep in mind that some law schools specifically state that they will only accept letters from professors, not lecturers or graduate students.
 Other admissions officers have told the Career Center that they prefer letters that provide new insight on the applicant, and with this in mind may prefer the more specific letter, even if it's from a GSI.

+>

-If you must get a letter from a GSI, strategize with the GSI to have her draft a letter of evaluation, then forward it to the professor, using the pronoun "we" instead of "I." For example, s/he could write, "We saw Mr. Conner struggle before the midterm and we were impressed with his tenacity and capacity to master the material."
+> If you must get a letter from a GSI, strategize with the GSI to have her draft a letter of evaluation, then forward it to the professor, using the pronoun "we" instead of "I." For example, s/he could write, "We saw Mr. Conner struggle before the midterm and we were impressed with his tenacity and capacity to master the material."
 Then, the letter can be signed by two people on the same line at the bottom of the page.
 In addition, sometimes GSIs are willing to provide some written insight or notes to the letter writer so that the letter can be written or finished and signed solely by the faculty member.
 You will need to give your portfolio to both the GSI and the professor and see how they want to do business.